freenas/freenas-docs/userguide/storage.rst

 * **lzjb:** provides decent data compression, but is considered deprecated as *lz4* provides much better performance.

-If you select *Off* as the :guilabel:`Compression level` when creating a dataset or zvol, compression will not be used on that dataset/zvol.
+If selecting *Off* as the :guilabel:`Compression level` when creating a dataset or zvol, compression will not be used on that dataset/zvol.
 This is not recommended as using *lz4* has a negligible performance impact and allows for more storage capacity.